 These days, if you can write a good old controversial headline, you’ll get a lot of people to click that headline and continue reading the rest of your story.
-According to major marketing data, 80% of readers will read a headline but only 10% will read the body copy.
+According to major marketing data, 80 percent of readers will read a headline but only 10 percent will read the body copy.

 The more hands you shake, the more money you make.
 In order to shake hands, you gotta be in front of people.
-Social media and the internet allow us to make 100s, even 1000s of digital handshakes on a daily basis, if done right.
+Social media and the Internet allow us to make hundreds, even thousands of digital handshakes on a daily basis, if done right.
 In a world full of distractions you’ve got to be a distractor.
-Distractors get attention, attention leads to conversation and conversation leads to closing.
+Distractors get attention, attention leads to conversation and conversation leads to closing

 There’s no such thing as bad publicity.

-I’m not sure who the original person was who said it but “one week they love me, the next the hate me, both weeks I get paid.”
-I’ve had at least 1000 people tell me that I’d be out of business for the controversial things I say.
+I’m not sure who the original person was who said it was but “One week they love me; the next they hate me.
+Both weeks I get paid.”
+I’ve had at least 1,000 people tell me that I’d be out of business for the controversial things I say.
 Truth is, there are so many prospects in the pool, that for every one person that disagrees with you, there will be 2-3 who agree.

-Sine I got started using this advertising method, people have been telling me I’m going to go out of business because of what I say.
+Since I got started using this advertising method, people have been telling me I’m going to go out of business because of what I say.
 My favorite is when someone says “I was going to buy from you, but after reading this I will never do business with you.”
 That’s what you call an idle threat.
 If they WERE going to buy, they would have done so already.
-Don’t let people use the ‘take away’ close on you to keep you in line on their terms.
+Don’t let people use the “take away” close on you to keep you in line on their terms.

 Let’s get real here, if controversy didn’t sell, it wouldn’t be all over the place, around us, all the time.
 People love to b!tch and argue.
 Any good salesman knows to find a need and fill it.
 While the next guy is taking the high road and living in poverty, I’m gonna stir up some controversy and get paid.

 My job is to get the marketplace to know me.
 Guess what?
-That’s your job too.
+That’s your job, too.
 It’s impossible to be popular by being boring.
 In today’s attention economy, you’ve got to be the one to stir the pot, challenge the status quo and speak your mind.
-There’s plenty of people scared to do so, which leaves the opportunity wide open for you.
+There are plenty of people scared to do so, which leaves the opportunity wide open for you.

-Let me be clear though, I’m not suggesting you troll people, degrade or insult your prospects.
+Let me be clear though, I’m not suggesting you troll people or degrade or insult your prospects.
 Controversy is simply something that gets attention and draws engagement.
 For you, it doesn’t have to be about religion or politics.
 Maybe it’s the industry norm for you.
 Whatever controversy you decide to create, just make sure it aligns with who you really are.
-Dont’ be fake about it.
+Dont’ be fake

-The world is full of fake people with luke warm opinions.
-When you take a hot stance on something and are 100% real about it, the marketplace is refreshed that someone finally stood up for what they believe and said what needed to be said.
+The world is full of fake people with lukewarm opinions.
+When you take a hot stance on something and are 100 percent real about it, the marketplace is refreshed that someone finally stood up for what they believe and said what needed to be said.

 It’s inevitable that you can’t please everyone, so stop trying.
 Focus on being the messenger for your niche.
 Be the voice of the industry you work in.
 When you get real, fake people scram.
-At first you may not even realize that’s why the left, but trust me, that’s exactly why they bolt.
-Don’t be afraid to lose losers.
+At first, you may not even realize that’s why they left, but trust me, that’s exactly why they bolt.

 One of my strongest skills is writing headlines that get attention.
-As a master salesman, my first sale in the process is “look at me” and the prospect glancing will only look if it’s catchy.
+As a master salesman, my first sale in the process is “look at me” and the prospect will only glance if it’s catchy.
 I believe closing is the grand finale in a series of smaller sales.
-If you’d like to learn my entire selling process from “look at me” to “what’s your credit card number?” check out my sales program www.showupandclose.com

-Of course, if you want to learn how controversy can make you a ton of cash, like it has for me, I’m taking on personal consulting clients.
-It’s quite expensive and only for the elite, but if you think you have what it takes for me to help you earn 6 and 7 figures in your industry, simply scroll down and fill out the application.
-Don’t waste my time though if you’re not 100% ready to invest in yourself and take action.
+Of course, if you want to learn how controversy can make you a ton of cash like it has for me, I’m taking on personal consulting clients.
+It’s quite expensive and only for the elite, but if you think you have what it takes for me to help you earn six and seven figures in your industry, simply scroll down and fill out the application.
+Don’t waste my time though if you’re not 100 percent ready to invest in yourself and take action.